Read your Daisy recordings from Claude, Cursor, or any MCP client

 The folder slugs you’ve set up.
 Use as thefolderargument to list_sessions.

-No write surface — the AI can read, not delete or edit.
+No destructive surface — the AI can’t delete recordings, edit transcripts, or touch audio.
+Every action tool is either reversible or additive.
 That’s by design.

 Setup — Claude Desktop